 It’s so hard it won’t come out of the pot

 A lot of scar waxes are pretty hard to get out of the pot because they’re so solid.
-Don’t be tempted to heat it up in the microwave to get it pliable this can ruin the formula of the wax.
+Don’t be tempted to heat it up in the microwave to get it pliable as excessive heat can ruin the formula of the wax.

-It’s better to scrape wax from the top rather than trying to dig out chunks of it, if you dig out chunks then you might find that the scar wax left in the pot starts to get crumble and chalky.
-Try running a sturdy blunt tool over the top, like a palette knife or butter knife, if the wax is really hard this will give you shavings of wax that you can put together and work with.
+It’s better to scrape wax from the top rather than trying to dig out chunks of it, if you dig out chunks then the scar wax left in the pot starts to get crumble and chalky.
+Try running a sturdy blunt tool over the top, like a palette knife or butter knife.
+If the wax is really hard this will give you shavings of wax that you can put together and work with.
 This also helps warm it up when you reform all those shavings into a little ball.

 It’s too stiff to mould